kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 4. train the model again
 5. goto step 1 to run the trained model on track2 again

 The following shows the result video.
-Click it for viewing the [full video](https://youtu.be/GzPWI4F-pe0).
+Click the image for viewing the [full video](https://youtu.be/GzPWI4F-pe0).

 [![Car Self-Driving for Track2](./examples/track2_clip.gif)](https://youtu.be/GzPWI4F-pe0)